yelircaasi/nix-config/notes/F_technology/F_B_computer_science/config/software-lists/browsing-networking-webapps.md

 * (2) [OpenSSH](https://www.openssh.com/) - OpenSSH Secure Shell Server and Client.
 * (4) [iprange](https://github.com/firehol/iprange) - A very fast command line utility for processing IP lists (merge, compare, exclude, etc).
 * (4) [FireQoS](https://docs.netdata.cloud/collectors/tc.plugin/#tcplugin) - Linux QoS (`tc`) manager for humans.
-* (4) [hss -](https://github.com/six-ddc/hss) - An interactive parallel ssh client featuring autocomplete and asynchronous execution.
+* (4) [hss](https://github.com/six-ddc/hss) - An interactive parallel ssh client featuring autocomplete and asynchronous execution.
 Never type the annoying ssh commands again.
 * (4) [mosh](https://github.com/mobile-shell/mosh) - Remote SSH client that achieve good responsiveness in presence of intermittent connectivity and roaming.
 * (4) [pssh](https://github.com/lilydjwg/pssh) - PSSH provides parallel versions of OpenSSH and related tools.
 Included are pssh, pscp, prsync, pnuke, and pslurp.
 The project includes psshlib which can be used within custom applications.
 * (2) [sshto](https://github.com/vaniacer/sshto) - Small bash script to manage your ssh connections.
 It builds menu (via dialog) from your ~/.ssh/config.
 It can not only connect but also to run commands, copy files, tunnel ports.